BomberFish/LibTerm-MDC/README.md

-# LibTerm
+# LibTerm-TS

-LibTerm is a terminal for iOS with Python 3.7 and Lua 5.3.
+LibTerm-TS is an unsandboxed terminal for iOS (TrollStore only) with Python 3.7 and Lua 5.3.
 Supports iOS 13 dark mode and multi window.

 [![Download on the App Store](https://pisth.github.io/appstorebadge.svg)](https://itunes.apple.com/us/app/libterm/id1380911705?ls=1&mt=8)